stzr1123/stzr1123.github.io/about.md

 title: About
 ---

-I'm a software engineer powered by new ideas, technologies and working with others to build amazing products.
+I'm a software engineer powered by a good night's sleep and good ideas.

-I currently live in Vancouver and working at [Tasktop](https://www.tasktop.com/).
+Let's link and meet up over Zoom.
 Drop me a line on [LinkedIn](https://www.linkedin.com/in/esteban-zacharzewski)!

 ### My favorite tools
-* Scala -- ♥️ functional programming
+* Scala -- I ♥️ FP[^footnote_one]
 * Python
 * git
 * Intellij